Age of Reptiles (comics): The Hunt

 Chapter Two sees the Allosaurus washed over the edge of the waterfall into a large lake and lush green forest far different from the arid, desert landscape it had come from.
 Noticing a large number of herbivores, the Allosaurus emerges from the water and decides to rest and recover before trying to score a kill.
 However, the Ceratosaurus pack has also been washed over the waterfall and survived their ordeal.

-Meanwhile, the local pterosaurs squabble over the corpse of a dead Iguanodon and interact with other creatures; their power of flight means they can go from the desert to the lake and back with a great deal of ease.
+Meanwhile, the local pterosaurs squabble over the corpse of a dead Camptosaurus and interact with other creatures; their power of flight means they can go from the desert to the lake and back with a great deal of ease.

 The Ceratosaurus pack stalks and attacks a Stegosaurus; after a tough fight they manage to kill the herbivore, and the chapter ends with something watching them from the bushes.

-Chapter Three sees the Allosaurus watching a herd of sauropods; however, a sudden rainstorm causes him to decide to retreat to his new lair, a small cave.
+Chapter Three sees the Allosaurus watching a herd of Diplodocus; however, a sudden rainstorm causes him to decide to retreat to his new lair, a small cave.
 The main storyline of this chapter occurs in the skies overhead.
 After a long chase, a green pterosaur is attacked and killed by a group of three black pterosaurs; it seems the two groups are rivals for prey or territory.
 A lightning strike causes a fire in the cliff face den of the green pterosaurs; one of them, in a panic, winds up falling off the cliff to its death.

 Chapter Four begins with a massive tidal wave caused by heavy rain sweeping over the waterfall and swamping the lake; the black pterosaurs den is destroyed by this wave, with only one of them managing to escape before the wave hits.
-Down in the forest the Allosaurus and a small group of sauropods he was stalking try to escape the flood but are swept away.
-The sauropods the Allosaurus was hunting survive the waters, but dozens more drown; the Ceratosaurus pack gorges itself on the carcasses.
+Down in the forest the Allosaurus and a small group of Diplodocus he was stalking try to escape the flood but are swept away.
+The Diplodocus the Allosaurus was hunting survive the waters, but dozens more drown; the Ceratosaurus pack gorges itself on the carcasses.
 The pack separates, and the Allosaurus sees his opportunity.
-Diving underwater, it manages to use the corpses of the sauropods as cover to ambush, kill and devour one of the Ceratosaurs.
+Diving underwater, it manages to use the corpses of the Diplodocus as cover to ambush, kill and devour one of the Ceratosaurs.